General Terms of Site Usage

 It may take a short period of time for our systems to be fully updated following a change to your preferences.
 During this time, you may continue to receive communications from us.

-OFTEC Direct sells a range of products to help heating professionals perform their work.
+OFTEC Direct sells a range of products to help heating professionals perform their daily work.

 At any time, if you feel that we have not responded satisfactorily to your request, or if you feel that your data has not been handled correctly, it is within your rights to register a complaint with the relevant data protection regulator in your country of residence.